New People's Army

-The New People's Army (Bagong Hukbong Bayan; abbreviated NPA or BHB) is the armed wing of the Communist Party of the Philippines (CPP).
+The New People's Army (NPA; Bagong Hukbong Bayan, BHB) is the armed wing of the Communist Party of the Philippines (CPP).
 It acts as the CPP's principal organization, aiming to consolidate political power from what it sees as the present "bourgeois reactionary puppet government" and to aid in the "people's democratic revolution".
 Founded on March 29, 1969, by the collaboration of Jose Maria Sison and former members of the Hukbalahap led by Bernabe Buscayno, the NPA has since waged a guerrilla war based on the Maoist strategy of protracted people's war.
-The NPA is one of the key figures in the ongoing communist rebellion in the Philippines, the longest ongoing conflict in the country.
+One of its famous members was Nelida Cabigayan.
+The NPA is the primary belligerent in the ongoing communist rebellion in the Philippines, the longest ongoing conflict in the country.

+Historically based primarily in the Philippine countryside, the CPP–NPA's area of influence has fluctuated significantly.
+In 2018, the CPP claimed to operate in 73 out of the country's 81 provinces across over 110 guerrilla fronts.
+However, by August 2025, the Armed Forces of the Philippines (AFP) and the National Task Force to End Local Communist Armed Conflict (NTF-ELCAC) declared that there were no active guerrilla fronts remaining in the country, citing a reduction in NPA strength to fewer than 785 combatants.

-The NPA operates and is based primarily in the Philippine countryside, where the CPP alleges it has established itself in 73 out of the country's 81 provinces, across over 110 guerrilla fronts.
-In guerrilla zones where the NPA has entrenched itself, the CPP–NPA has established a People's Democratic Government (Gobyernong Bayan), which operates independently of the Philippine government.
-Within these zones, income taxes which would nominally go to the government treasury instead go to the NPA, which they use to fund community services.
+In guerrilla zones where the NPA established control, the CPP–NPA created a People's Democratic Government (Gobyernong Bayan), which operated independently of the Philippine government.
+Within these zones, the NPA collected "revolutionary taxes" from businesses and residents to fund operations and community services.

-The NPA, as represented by the National Democratic Front of the Philippines, is a party to ongoing peace talks between the People's Democratic Government and the Government of the Republic of the Philippines.
-Peace negotiations have reached an impasse, with the Rodrigo Duterte administration unilaterally announcing the termination of peace talks in 2019.
-Negotiations between the GRP and the NDFP stalled on signing of the Comprehensive Agreement on Socio-Economic Reforms (CASER), and the issue of localized peace talks between individual units of the NPA.
+The NPA, represented by the National Democratic Front of the Philippines (NDFP), was a party to peace talks with the Government of the Republic of the Philippines (GRP).
+Negotiations reached an impasse during the Rodrigo Duterte administration, which unilaterally terminated peace talks in 2019.

-The Office of the President of the Philippines designated the NPA as a terrorist group, along with the CPP.
-The United States and the European Union have designated the CPP–NPA as "foreign terrorist organizations" in 2002 and 2005, respectively.
-Japan's Public Security Intelligence Agency designated the NPA as a "major international terrorist organization" (主な国際テロ組織).
+The Office of the President of the Philippines designated the NPA as a terrorist group, along with the CPP, in 2017.
+The United States and the European Union designated the CPP–NPA as "foreign terrorist organizations" in 2002 and 2005, respectively.
+Japan's Public Security Intelligence Agency also lists the NPA as a major international terrorist organization.